 Shared Drives (Team Drives) vs My Drive

 One question we hear a lot when moving organisations to the cloud with G Suite is what’s the difference between Shared Drives and My Drive?
 The simplest analogy would be to consider My Drive like your own personal hard drive and Shared Drives as a shared server.
-Files created in My Drive belong to the individual; so if they’re deleted, everyone loses access.
+Files created in My Drive belong to the individual, so if they’re deleted, everyone loses access.
 Whereas Shared Drive files are owned by the team and can only be deleted by users with the highest permission levels - Managers.

 Trash is also different within Shared Drives.
-Within My Drive, when you delete something it will stay there indefinitely until you choose to empty it.
+Within My Drive, when you delete something, it will stay there indefinitely until you choose to empty it.
 That is not the case in Shared Drives.
-In Shared Drives when you delete something, the item will reside within the Shared Drive’s own trash and it will only stay there for only 30 days before being deleted permanently.
+In Shared Drives, when you delete something, the item will reside within the Shared Drive’s own trash, and it will only stay there for only 30 days before being deleted permanently.

 Administering Shared Drives

-G Suite Admins can access and amend the permissions of all the Team Drives within an organisation directly from the Admin Console, making it very straightforward to look after large quantities of enterprise data.
+G Suite Admins can access and amend the permissions of all the Shared Drives within an organisation directly from the Admin Console, making it very straightforward to look after large quantities of enterprise data.
 You can also use Google Groups to manage these Permissions, which allows you to group relevant users together from throughout the organisation for easier management - this follows the same principle as creating mailing groups.